Additional peanut butter products recalled

-PROVIDENCE – The Rhode Island Department of Health announced in a press release that in connection with the J. M. Smucker Co.
-Jif peanut butter recall that was announced earlier this week, 11 store-prepared items are being recalled due to possible Salmonella contamination
+PROVIDENCE – In connection with the J. M. Smucker Co.
+Jif peanut butter recall announced earlier this week, additional products containing this peanut better are being recalled, the Rhode Island Department of Health announced.

-These products include Readymeals PB & Trail Mix Snacks, which were sold at Shaw’s and Star Market locations in Rhode Island, Massachusetts, Maine, New Hampshire, and Vermont.
-A list with descriptions of the 11 store-prepared products in available online at https://tinyurl.com/2p8emrc4.
+Fudgeamentals is recalling fudge made with Jif peanut butter, packaged in 8 oz. plastic containers and 16 oz. plastic trays.
+These products were shipped to Walmart locations nationwide.
+More information about this recall is available online at https://tinyurl.com/46ker39h.

+Fresh Del Monte is recalling fresh-cut fruit and vegetable products containing ready-to-eat Jif peanut butter dip.
+The specific products being recalled are Del Monte Apples with Peanut Butter (5 oz.), Peanut Butter Snack Pack (4.25 oz.), Apples and Peanut Butter (6 oz. and 5.5 oz.), and Sandwich with Peanut Butter Cup.
+These products were shipped to Walmart, Stop & Shop, and Dave’s Marketplace locations.
+More information about this recall is available online at https://tinyurl.com/2yr4verf.

-Consumers who have purchased these items are urged not to consume these products and to dispose of them or return the items to their local store for a full refund.
+Consumers who purchased these items are urged to not consume them and to dispose of them or return them to their local store.

 (0) comments